Note: You can now request a welding service (small) for this article :-)

 This product contains a negative display, it means that letters are displayed in colors/bright on black/dark background.

-Here is a nice product Adafruit that makes it very easy to use a LCD display 2 lines (2x16 characters) for Raspberry-Pi B, Pi B PLUS and Raspberry-Pi 2.
+Here is a nice product Adafruit that makes it very easy to use a LCD display 2 lines (2x16 characters) for all Raspberry-Pi.
 We really like RGB type displays because they offer an excellent cachet to projects.
 Unfortunately, these LCDs require a lot of digital pins, 6 to control the LCD display and 3 others for the RGB back-light... so a total of 9 pins.
 It's almost all the pins available to the GPIO of the Raspberry-Pi!

 It's with these characteristics in mind that Adafruit has designed a display to make it easy to include in your projects.
 That is how they designed this plate for Pi that takes control of a 2x16 character LCD display, up to 3-pin back-light control AND 5-pin input for a 5-key Keypad... while using only the 2 pins of the GPIO reserved for the I2C bus!
 The best part of all this is that you don't lose these 2 pins since you can connect I2C sensors, a RTC (Real Time Clock) that all share the same I2C bus.